-- 3.19 Financial values shall be input on a December 2014 basis and exclusive of real price effects unless explicitly stated otherwise in the template or guidance. - 3.20 Real price effects are captured separately in Table 1.5c Opex Input Price Development and Real Frontier Shift and Table 1.5d Capex Input Price Development and Real Frontier Shift and automatically feed through into Table 3.0d Overview over RPE and Efficiency Impact on Controllable Opex after Income Received and Table 4.0d Overview over RPE and Efficiency Impact on Net Capex. - 3.21 Table 1.0a Income Statement (Nominal Prices), Table 1.1a Financial Position (Nominal Prices), Table 1.2a Cash Flow Statement (Nominal Prices), Table 1.3a Tax Composition (Nominal Prices) and Table 1.4a Tax Allocations (Nominal Prices) are to be completed in nominal prices using the inflation assumptions contained in the Worksheet: Universal Data, Table g RPI Forecast.
+- 3.19 GDNs are to input Financial values in line with their licence conditions (i.e. 2020 year average for SGN and FE and September 2020 for PNGL) and exclusive of real price effects unless explicitly stated otherwise in the template or guidance.
+GDNs are to confirm RPI index figures used. - 3.20 Real price effects are captured separately in Table 1.5c Opex Input Price Development and Real Frontier Shift and Table 1.5d Capex Input Price Development and Real Frontier Shift and automatically feed through into Table 3.0d Overview over RPE and Efficiency Impact on Controllable Opex after Income Received and Table 4.0d Overview over RPE and Efficiency Impact on Net Capex. - 3.21 Table 1.0a Income Statement (Nominal Prices), Table 1.1a Financial Position (Nominal Prices), Table 1.2a Cash Flow Statement (Nominal Prices), Table 1.3a Tax Composition (Nominal Prices) and Table 1.4a Tax Allocations (Nominal Prices) are to be completed in nominal prices using the inflation assumptions contained in the Worksheet: Universal Data, Table g RPI Forecast.